Nociplastic Pain, Small Fiber Neuropathy & Chronic Low Back Pain

 Schrepf et al (2018) coined the terms generalized sensory sensitivity and SPACE (Sleep, Pain, Affect, Cognition, Energy).
 Generalized sensory sensitivity may be best understood as a tendency to experience, notice, and report increased sensitivity to external stimuli across multiple sensory modalities, increased sensitivity to symptoms or sensations occurring within the body (somatic awareness), and pain or tenderness (hyperalgesia/allodynia) in multiple regions of the body.
 In their study of 1039 patients the generalized sensory sensitivity symptoms were more were frequently noted in chronic overlapping pain conditions than the SPACE symptoms (Schrepf et al 2018).

-Changes to the central nervous system provide the simplest explanation for the co-occurrence of symptoms such as sensitivity to many different sensory experiences, widespread pain, and the memory, sleep, and mood issues observed in most chronic overlapping pain conditions (Clauw 2014).
-Indeed work in rheumatoid arthritis has demonstrated that higher levels of fibromyaglia symptoms are associated with the same functional connectivity findings seen in centralized pain conditions such as fibromyalgia (Napadow et al. 2010) specifically, an increase in positive connections between the default mode network and insular cortex as “fibromyalgianess” increases (Basu et al. 2014).
+Changes to the central nervous system provide the simplest explanation for the co-occurrence of symptoms such as sensitivity to many different sensory experiences, widespread pain, and the memory, sleep, and mood issues observed in most chronic overlapping pain conditions (Clauw 2014), and this calls for urgent care and treatment.
+Indeed, work in rheumatoid arthritis has demonstrated that higher levels of fibromyaglia symptoms are associated with the same functional connectivity findings seen in centralized pain conditions such as fibromyalgia (Napadow et al. 2010) specifically, an increase in positive connections between the default mode network and insular cortex as “fibromyalgianess” increases (Basu et al. 2014).
 The same pattern is evident in chronic low back pain (Loggia et al 2013).

 Abnormal regulation and output of the hypothalamic-pituitary-adrenal (HPA) axis is commonly associated with nocipathic pain disorders (Eller-Smith et al 2018).
 The HPA axis is the primary stress response system and its activation results in downstream production of cortisol and a dampening of the immune response.
 Eller-Smith et al (2018) go further suggesting patients with “centralized” pain syndromes often present with hyper- or hypocortisolism and evidence of altered downstream signaling from the HPA axis.
 This includes increased Mast cell (MC) infiltration and activation, which can sensitize nearby nociceptors.
 Thus with chronic activation, it is possible chronicity could ensue.